 Increasing Efforts to Help Victims

 The IRS understands that identity theft is a frustrating, complex process for victims.
 While identity thieves steal information from sources outside the tax system, the IRS is often the first to inform a victim that identity theft has occurred.
 The IRS is working hard to resolve identity theft cases as quickly as possible.
-We are also developing programs and information to protect the taxpayer from future misuse of their personal information impacting their tax administration and minimize the impact outside of IRS.

 While the IRS has made considerable progress in this area, more work remains.
 Fighting identity theft is an ongoing battle as identity thieves continue to create new ways of stealing personal information and using it for their gain.
 Identity theft cases are among the most complex handled by the IRS.
 The IRS is continually reviewing processes and policies to minimize the incidence of identity theft and to help those who find themselves victimized.
 Among the steps underway to help victims: